Harry and Meghan make final split with British royal family | Entertainment

-Prince Harry and his wife Meghan have told Queen Elizabeth that they will not be returning as working members of the British royal family, Buckingham Palace said.
+Prince Harry and his wife Meghan made their final split with the British royal family, telling Queen Elizabeth that they will not be returning as working members of the monarchy, Buckingham Palace said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)